The King of Schnorrers: Literary criticism

 The popularity of the novel at the time prompted the author to write a script for the stage.
-It was not published and thought to be lost until Edna Nahshon discovered it (with some other Zangwill's originals) and it is now at deposit in the British Library.
+It was not published and thought to be lost until Edna Nahshon of Jewish Theological Seminary of America discovered it (with some other Zangwill's originals) and it is now at deposit in the British Library.
 The play debuted in London in 1925.
-In was published in 1986 in the volume From the Ghetto to Melting Pot: Israel Zangqill's Jewish Plays: Three Playscripts.
+It was published in 1986 in the volume From the Ghetto to Melting Pot: Israel Zangwill's Jewish Plays: Three Playscripts.

 Influence

 Bernard Herrmann wrote a musical comedy based on Zangwill's novel in 1968, which ran on Broadway for a short time in 1979.
 It was revived in 1990s on Los Angeles scenes by Judd Woldin.
-It was a reworked version of Wodlin's Petticoat Lane, a reworked Zangwill's episode about two lovers from two divided Jewish communities.
+It was a reworked version of Woldin's Petticoat Lane, a reworked Zangwill's episode about two lovers from two divided Jewish communities.